The Roosevelt Legacy and The Kent Case

 I was that cypher clerk.

 I was born in 1911, the son of a member of the United States Foreign Service who was stationed in China at that time.
 After returning to the United States, I pursued my advanced education at Princeton and then in various European universities.
 In 1933, I joined the staff of the new American Embassy in Moscow which had just been established as a result of the establishment of diplomatic relations with Bolshevik Russia by President Roosevelt.
 I already had some knowledge of the Russian language and as I have always been blessed with a natural aptitude for languages my tour of duty in Russia enabled me to become quite fluent very rapidly.
 I took the opportunity to meet and mingle with the ordinary Russian citizens in Moscow and learned first hand the beastly nature of Bolshevism, realizing what it would mean if this oriental barbarism were to spread further.
 My awareness grew also of the worldwide ideology of the soi-disant "liberals," who gushed over what they called the "new civilization" of the Soviet Union.
 I began to see, dimly, the power of Jewish propaganda in the United States which harped constantly on the alleged brutalities of the new National Socialist regime in Germany while simultaneously completely ignoring the far worse brutalities in the USSR.
 Yet the latter had antedated the Nazi regime by more than a decade.
 The reasons for this distorted and lop-sided picture soon became clear.
-In Germany, the burden of state action was falling upon Jews whereas in the Soviet Union, the secret police (NKVD) was almost entirely in Jewish hands until the very ate 1930s.
+In Germany, the burden of state action was falling upon Jews whereas in the Soviet Union, the secret police (NKVD) was almost entirely in Jewish hands until the very late 1930s.
 The administration of the gulags ("labor camps" which were virtually extermination camps) was wholly Jewish and thus the Jews could wreak their vengeance on their age-old adversaries among the Russian people.

 The Jews in America and their "liberal" allies soon took up the hue and cry for the destruction of Germany -- which, of course, implied the strengthening of the Soviet Union as a future ally.
 Roosevelt naively believe that he could control Stalin as long as he gave him everything he wanted.
 He was encouraged in this opinion by such "learned" Kremlinologists as George Kennan, Charles Bohlen and Joseph E. Davies.
 These pundits actually learned nothing of Soviet aims and policies while in Russia.
 Their pronouncements were simply the expression of liberal ideology as developed in American universities.
-For example: the much touted Kennan doctrine of "containment" proclaimed by the Council on Foreign Relations (CFR) in 1948 so far from "containing" the Soviet Union or Communism, resulted in the spread of the latter over 40% of the planet and the establishment of a Soviet bastion in Cuba -- a mere go miles from our shores.
+For example: the much touted Kennan doctrine of "containment" proclaimed by the Council on Foreign Relations (CFR) in 1948 so far from "containing" the Soviet Union or Communism, resulted in the spread of the latter over 40 percent of the planet and the establishment of a Soviet bastion in Cuba -- a mere 90 miles from our shores.
 Not until 1948 did it appear that the United States government had any real comprehension of what Soviet Communist aggression would mean for the world and for civilization.
 With all due modesty, I believe I have the right to claim that I did understand the realities at least ten years earlier than the recognized Kremlin "experts."

 As a corollary to his war policy, it was quite obviously necessary for Roosevelt to develop a system of alliances and coalitions against the Third Reich since no single Power could successfully challenge the German military.
 Aside from Roosevelt's collaboration with British agents in Washington, the President had two henchmen in Europe whose function it was to make sure that war would be declared against Germany.
 These were William C. Bullitt in Paris and Anthony Drexel Biddle in Warsaw.
 Bullitt had been ambassador in Moscow and had originally gone there full of enthusiasm for the "new civilization."
 That was in 1934.
 By 1936 he left, much disillusioned by what he had seen and by the way he had been treated.
 Bullitt was the quintessential Anglo-American-Fabian-Liberal.
 He was the wealthy playboy scion of a Philadelphia banking family who early in life took up "liberal" causes.
 As early as 1919, he was strongly urging Woodrow Wilson to extend recognition to the new Soviet regime lest "some more radical regime might take over."
 Whomever he had in mind as "more radical" than Lenin and Trotsky and company, he did not identify.
 Bullitt was not a Communist but he married Louise Bryant, a Communist newspaperwoman and the widow of the Communist John Reed.
 As is widely known, John Reed's remains are buried in the Kremlin wall in grateful appreciation of his services to the infant Communist regime in Russia.
 It is not my intent to impute to a husband all the views of his wife but in the case of William Bullitt and Louise Bryant, it would seem that birds of a feather do indeed flock together.